SnappyJumper/Measure-Up/README.md

     ### Code

-    * [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were regularly consulted for inspiration and with help understanding some of the code.
+    * [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were regularly consulted for inspiration and for help understanding some of the code.

     * The code for the accordion tab was an altered version of W3Schools code found [here](https://www.w3schools.com/howto/howto_js_accordion.asp)